Elizabeth Morse Genius Charitable Trust is a private foundation practicing values-based grant making.

 General Procedures for Submitting a Letter of Inquiry:

-- Applicants may submit their Letter of Inquiry by mail or personal delivery to:
+- Applicants may submit their Letter of Inquiry in a Word or PDF format by email or in a hard copy format by mail or personal delivery to:

 Elizabeth Morse Genius Charitable Trust